 Six Institutes and two Centres work as part of UNESCO’s Education Sector to assist countries in tackling their particular education challenges.

-- The International Institute for Education Planning (Paris, France, Buenos Aires, Argentina and Dakar, Senegal): helps countries design, plan and manage their education systems.
+- The International Institute for Education Planning (IIEP) (Paris, France, Buenos Aires, Argentina and Dakar, Senegal): helps countries design, plan and manage their education systems.

-- The UNESCO Institute for Lifelong Learning (Hamburg, Germany): promotes lifelong learning policy and practice, with a focus on adult education literacy and non-formal education.
+- The UNESCO Institute for Lifelong Learning (UIL) (Hamburg, Germany): promotes lifelong learning policy and practice, with a focus on adult education literacy and non-formal education.

-- The Institute for Information Technologies in Education (Moscow, Russian Federation): assists countries in the use of information and communication technologies in education.
+- The Institute for Information Technologies in Education (IITE) (Moscow, Russian Federation): assists countries in the use of information and communication technologies in education.

-- The International Institute for Higher Education in Latin American and the Caribbean (Caracas, Venezuela): promotes the development of higher education in the region.
+- The International Institute for Higher Education in Latin American and the Caribbean (IESALC) (Caracas, Venezuela): promotes the development of higher education in the region.

-- The International Institute for Capacity Building in Africa (Addis Ababa, Ethiopia): helps strengthen Africa’s educational institutions with a focus on teachers.
+- The International Institute for Capacity Building in Africa (IICBA) (Addis Ababa, Ethiopia): helps strengthen Africa’s educational institutions with a focus on teachers.

 - The International Centre for Technical and Vocational Education and Training (UNESCO-UNEVOC) (Bonn, Germany): assists Member States develop policies and practices concerning education for the world of work and skills development for employability and citizenship.